MarcinKilarski/Website-Audit/seo.md

 Depending on how users interact with pages displayed in their search results, the search engines can understand what kind of intent they have when entering a specific query.
 Google and Bing analyse which results are clicked more often and how fast a person returns to their search results after visiting a page to identify which type of content is most helpful for a specific query.

 Therefore, some queries may show different types of pages.
-For example, a query for ‘games’ mainly displays pages on which you can play a variety of online games.
-Whereas a query for ‘how to build games’ mainly displays pages containing informational content on how to create a game.
+For example, a query for ‘games' mainly displays pages on which you can play a variety of online games.
+Whereas a query for ‘how to build games' mainly displays pages containing informational content on how to create a game.

 By looking at what type of pages rank in the top 10 search results for a certain keyword, you are in a better position to optimise your content and provide users and the search engines with what they want.
 This will then increase your chances of ranking well for your targeted keyword.

-You won’t rank a sales page for educational queries.
+You won't rank a sales page for educational queries.
 People want to understand something, not being sold to, and the search engines know it.

 ### 8.5.
 Keyword in Title

 Overview

 Titles provide a strong indication to both users and the search engines of what the page contains.
-When a page repeats the user’s query in the title, it strengthens the relevance of that phrase and increases its chances of ranking higher.
+When a page repeats the user's query in the title, it strengthens the relevance of that phrase and increases its chances of ranking higher.

 In addition to this, a strong title name also helps convince searchers to navigate to your site rather than your competitors.
 Titles used by your competition can be used as ideas to optimise yours.